Course navigation

 Code Review — feature/auth-refresh

 jwt.verify does not validate expiry.
-Pass { ignoreExpiration: false } explicitly or the token may be accepted after expiry.
+Pass ignoreExpiration: false explicitly.

 process.env.SECRET is not type-guarded.
-Add a startup check and throw if undefined.
+Add a startup check.

-⚠️ Note: Large diffs (thousands of lines) will exceed Claude's context window.
-For big changes, consider limiting the injected diff with git diff --cached -- src/auth.ts to a single file.
+Large diffs can exceed Claude's context window.
+For big changes, limit the injected diff with git diff --cached -- src/auth.ts to a single file.

 Example — /deploy-check with multiple sources